rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 +++
-title = "A gentle Introduction to React's Higher Order Components" description = "Higher order components in React, or known under the abbreviation HOCs, are often a hard to grasp pattern in ReactJs.
-The article gives you an introduction to HOCs, how to use them elegantly in the case of conditional rendering and how to abstract them..." date = "2017-04-04T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+title = "A gentle Introduction to React's Higher Order Components" description = "A comprehensive yet easy to understand introduction to higher order components in React.
+Higher order components, known as HOCs, are often a difficult to understand pattern in React.js.
+The article gives you a gentle introduction, how to use HOCs in an elegant way, how to abstract reusable logic and how to use recompose ..." date = "2017-04-04T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]